rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

 Recently I bought a laptop.
 And now I need to synchronize my web-browser's bookmarks between two devices: desktop and laptop.
 I use Mozilla Firefox most of the time.
-I read about Firefox Sync, but I don't feel like I want to use it or any other similar service for the other web-browsers.
+I read about Firefox Sync, but I didn't feel like I want to use it or any other similar service for the other web-browsers.

-I decided to try to store my bookmarks in Emacs's [org-mode](http://orgmode.org/) document.
-This approach has one significant advantage for me: org-mode document is a text document, so it can be easily put under the version control.
+I decided to try to store my bookmarks in an [org-mode](http://orgmode.org/) document.
+This approach has one significant advantage for me: an org-mode document is a text document, so it can be easily put under the version control.
 And the version control allows me to synchronize information between devices and keeps the history of changes I've made.

-First of all, I need to export my current bookmarks from Firefox to org-mode document.
-Firefox allows us to export its bookmarks to a JSON document via the backup feature (`Bookmarks -> Show All Bookmarks -> Import and Backup -> Backup...`).
+First of all, I need to export my current bookmarks from Firefox to an org-mode document.
+Firefox allows us to export its bookmarks to a JSON file via the backup feature (`Bookmarks -> Show All Bookmarks -> Import and Backup -> Backup...`).

 The structure of the JSON file is pretty obvious.
 It's a tree.
 Every node of the tree represents a bookmark or a bookmark folder.
 Also every node has several properties.
-The most important for us are
+The most important ones are

 * `type` - determines the type of the node; the type `text/x-moz-place-container` means it's a bookmark folder; the type